 The chances are that whatever time of year you visit Zagreb some kind of festival will be enlivening the city’s streets.
 Summer in particular is a riot of raucous events, enthusiastically embraced by the city’s inhabitants.
 Highlights include Cest is D’Best in early June, which brings hundreds of street performers to the city, and Courtyards festival in July, which opens several private Upper Town courtyards to the public for concerts and general merrymaking.

 Autumn and spring are packed with numerous film, theatre, puppetry and music festivals, with new events cropping up each year, such as March 2017’s inaugural Festival of Lights.
-And in winter Advent in Zagreb brings a large open-air ice rink in King Tomislav square, plenty of festive performances and Christmas markets that have been named the best in Europe for the last two years running.
+And in winter Advent in Zagreb brings a large open-air ice rink in King Tomislav square, plenty of festive performances and Christmas markets that have been named the best in Europe for the last three years running.

 Escape to the city’s mountain, lake or leafy squares

 Its location in the foothills of the Medvednica mountain range makes Zagreb a great place to visit if you love the outdoors.
-At weekends, locals love to tackle the 2-3 hour hike up the heavily wooded mountain to the north of their city and enjoy the beautiful views of the city from the top.
+At weekends, locals tackle the 2-3 hour hike up the heavily wooded mountain to the north of their city and enjoy the beautiful views of the city from the top.
 It’s easy for visitors to join them – just take tram 14 to its last stop, then change onto tram 15 and head through the tunnel at the end of the line.
 Soon you’ll be hiking up through the forest, accompanied by a soundtrack of birdsong.